WMTAN Forum 2026

 Nicholas Russo, Senior Transportation Planner, Berkshire Regional Planning Commission.
 Nick’s work includes road condition pavement management, safety and performance measures, corridor planning, and bicycle and pedestrian planning.

-Description: Springfield and Holyoke residents will describe how WalkBike Springfield and the Holyoke Biking and Pedestrian Committee started and key advocacy and education activities.
+Description: Springfield, Holyoke, and Easthampton residents will describe how WalkBike Springfield, the Holyoke Biking and Pedestrian Committee, and the Friends of the Manhan Rail Trail started and key advocacy and education activities.
 They will talk about relationships with elected officials and city officials.
 The panel will explore key successes and top frustrations.
-They will also talk about recent inter-community sharing and joint activities
+They will also talk about recent inter-community sharing and joint activities.
+We will further share the role of the statewide advocacy organizations of MassBike and WalkMassachusetts with our local groups.

 PANELISTS